 - have been registered in at least one of the two terms immediately before holding the award in a bachelor's degree program at an eligible university.
 Note: students registered in co-op placements over these terms are eligible.

-- You may only hold a maximum of three (3) university USRAs throughout your undergraduate university career.
+- You may only hold a maximum of two (2) university USRAs throughout your undergraduate university career.
 Experience Awards do not count toward this limit.

 - If you already hold a bachelor's degree and are studying toward a second bachelor's degree in the natural sciences or engineering, you may still apply for this award.